-We are involved in various claims and lawsuits arising in the ordinary course of business, none of which, in the opinion of management, is expected to have a material adverse effect on our results of operations or financial condition.
-See Note 10 to the Consolidated Financial Statements for a description of claims and legal actions arising in the ordinary course of our business.
+We are involved in various claims and lawsuits, none of which, in the opinion of management, is expected to have a material adverse effect on our results of operations or financial condition.
+See Note 10 to the Consolidated Financial Statements for a description of claims and legal actions applicable to our business.